Table of Contents

 3. Finish strong.

 Let the completion become your code.
 Persevere until the end, regardless of the assignment.
-Is the dish rack full, but you still have some dishes left to wash?
+Is the dish rack full, but do you still have some dishes left to wash?
 Move some things around (or dry a couple of dishes!) and finish that task.
 When you get something started, be sure to finish it.
 You’ll feel a lot more successful.

 4. Engage in the toughest thing.